Zeng-WH/Zeng-WH/README.md

 I am **Weihao Zeng**, a postgraduate student at the Pattern Recognition and Intelligent System Laboratory([PRIS-NLP](https://pris-nlp.github.io/en/#hero)), Beijing University of Posts and Telecommunications, advised by [Prof. Weiran Xu](https://pris-nlp.github.io/en/author/weiran-xu/).
 I am also a Research Assistant at the Hong Kong University of Science and Technology, supervised by [Prof. Junxian He](https://jxhe.github.io/).
 Previously, I obtained my Bachelor's degree from the Mathematics Department of the same university.
 My research interests include **large language models(LLMs), instruction tuning, and dialogue systems**.
 I have published several papers at top conferences, including ACL, ICLR, SIGIR, EMNLP, and NAACL.

+Feel free to email me for any form of academic cooperation !

+**I am actively seeking PhD Program opportunities for the Fall of 2025 ^_^**

 # 🔥 News

 - **2024-02**: 🎉🎉 One paper have been accepted by LREC-COLING 2024!